 How To Start A New Vanpool

 Interested in forming a vanpool?
 A vanpool coordinator is available to guide you through the entire process.
-To start a new vanpool, fill out the Vanpool Form (The current link just goes to the home page – is there a way to make the link go directly to the form?) and a vanpool coordinator will match you with others in your area.
-If you would like to see if there is a vacancy in a current vanpool, take a look at the
+To start a new vanpool, fill out the vanpool form and a vanpool coordinator will match you with others in your area.
+If you would like to see if there is a vacancy in a current vanpool, take a look at the current list.

 Finding people interested in sharing a ride, saving money and taking the hassle out of commuting is easier than you think.
 To get started, a vanpool coordinator will: